The Learning Deficit Disorders > Dyslexia

-How can you learn to read when "bat tad dat pat bot tod pot top" all look the same to your pattern recognition senses in your brain.
+How can you learn to read when "bat tad dat pat bot tod pot top" all look the same to the pattern recognition senses in your brain.
 Words begin to blur into each other and spelling becomes difficult.
 B vs. P vs. D vs. G (bpdg) all look much the same and significant neural processing cycles need to be used by the child's brain to differentiate these letters when a normal brain recognizes the pattern instantly and perfectly.

 Erasmus : Using the Paill Spectrum model, means that the progression of the learning problems and school difficulties or dyslexia can be altered.
 The future can be as you chose to make it for yourself or your children.
 Normal non-medical parents can change many aspects of their children's symptoms and signs of educational failure.
 An understanding of the process involved in causing these deficits in the children suggests new quick and easy assessment techniques that can be used to diagnose and to monitor progress of the disease over months to years.